Minor Changes

 Claude prompt

-Start the development server for my-app-name and then run the build to verify everything compiles correctly.
+Run the build for my-app-name to verify everything compiles correctly before committing.

 Step 3: Commit and Open PR